Planning a visit? Create your own France Travel Planner !

 The War against the Cathars and the Cathar religion

-One of the earliest tales of religious intolerance, the wars against the cathars and their religion lasted more or less the whole of the 13th century...Cathar religion and the crusades:
+One of the earliest tales of religious intolerance, the wars against the cathars and their religion lasted most of the 13th century...Cathar religion and persecution

 The Hundred Years War